nutanix/kubectl-karbon/README.md

 This tools never stored the password.
 You can use the `KARBON_PASSWORD` env variable otherwise it should be provided in an interactive way.

+## Kubie mode

+Allows full integration with the excellent [Kubie tool](https://blog.sbstp.ca/introducing-kubie/) who has support for split configuration files, meaning it can load Kubernetes contexts from multiple files.
+When this mode is active each kubeconfig file is stored in an independent file `~/.kube/cluster_name.yaml`

 ## Building From Source